 Change is the only constant when you dare to try your hand at dreaming big.

-You have to adjust and change or your dream will die.
+You have to adjust and change, or your dream will die.

-Oprah Winfrey first began her career as a talk show host of AM Chicago until she was offered a syndication deal for The Oprah Winfrey Show.
-In 1986 it was a common format for talk show hosts to spend most of the show handing the mic to the audience for questions instead of sitting in a chair interviewing guests for the hour.
+Oprah Winfrey first began her career as a talk show host on AM Chicago until she was offered a syndication deal for The Oprah Winfrey Show.
+In 1986 it was a standard format for talk show hosts to spend most of the show handing the mic to the audience for questions instead of sitting in a chair interviewing guests for the hour.
 At the time, Phil Donahue was the reigning king of this format.

-But Oprah didn’t stay with this tried-and-true framework for talk show success, instead she moved to sitting in the chair and conducting the interviews herself.
+But Oprah didn’t stay with this tried-and-true framework for talk show success; instead, she moved to sitting in the chair and conducting the interviews herself.
 Sometimes she would allow audience participation, but she no longer ran up and down steps letting the audience ask the questions.

 Thus the whole-body healing Deepak Chopra we know today was born.
 His dream was to help people find balance and healing.
-He didn’t stay stuck on the idea that he had to work in a hospital in order to fulfill his dream.
+He didn’t stay stuck on the idea that he had to work in a hospital to fulfill his dream.

 They were open to change.

 Your own dream journey will require that you grow.
 You will become more than the person you are today.
-Dreaming successfully requires being open to constant change and being willing to adapt–beyond the decision to never give up.
+Dreaming successfully requires being open to constant change and being willing to adapt–beyond the decision never to give up.

+It’s in the change process that you become your dream.
 You have but one precious life.
 Your dream is worth being comfortable with change.